Juniper/junos-terraform/DETAILED_INSTRUCTIONS.md

 On the system under test, the version installed by `pip` in to the `venv` was: `2.5.0`.

 ### 4. Copy the YANG Files
-Let's put the YANG files in to a memorable location.
+Let's put the YANG files from [Juniper's YANG GitHub repository](https://github.com/Juniper/yang.git) in to a memorable location.
 Let's use `/var/tmp/yang`.

 ```bash
 cd /var/tmp/